-Most of the dogs pant when they are stressed.
+Most of the dog’s pant when they are stressed.
 There could be a physical or emotional trauma that they are going through.
-Keeping your dog calm and stress free is your primary responsibility as a dog owner.
-Yawning, whining, trembling, food refusal are a few of the other symptoms of anxiety.
+Keeping your dog calm and stress-free is your primary responsibility as a dog owner.
+Yawning, whining, trembling, food refusal is a few of the other symptoms of anxiety.

 Pain and panting go hand in hand.
 Your dog could be panting after a long walk because his legs are aching.
 If your dog pants, the first thing that you need to check is if he has pain as well.